Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 - General bad luck (actually a power she can count on being unlucky)
 - Does not remember name
 - Hunted by a slow moving immortal snail that kills her if it touches her.
-- She feels the pain she inflicts on others
+- She feels the pain she inflicts
 - Phantom limb syndrome
 - lactose intolerant
 - Gravity is doubled twice